10 Key Sustainability Challenges to Tackle

 Sustainable water management practices are essential to ensure equitable access to clean water, reduce water pollution, and promote efficient water use.
 Unfortunately, there are countless examples of these practices lacking.

-For example, pollution of water course in the UK is a growing challenges that risks significant health issues if action is not taken during 2025.
+For example, pollution of water courses in the UK is a growing challenges that risks significant health issues if action is not taken.

 Water conservation strategies such as rainwater harvesting, efficient irrigation techniques, and reducing water waste are also crucial, especially in regions facing water scarcity as Climate Change shows its effects.